King's Counsel (comic strip): Characters

 Sir Geoffrey Bentwood KC is the main protagonist of the comic strip.
 He is a leading silk, Head of Chambers, part-time recorder and all-around master of the legal universe.
 Extremely pompous, Sir Geoffrey is obsessed with law in general, and with being elevated to the High Court in particular.
 Even his family call him "Your Honour".

 Edward Longwind is a barrister and junior tenant at 4 Lawn Buildings.
 He aspires one day to be as pompous as Sir Geoffrey.

-Helena is a very junior tenant.
-She is young, beautiful and—for the moment anyway—idealistic.
+Helena is a junior tenant.
 She was the first female pupil in Chambers and has been trying to open up the stuffy windows of 4 Lawn Buildings ever since.

 Richard Loophole is a solicitor-advocate and senior partner in the firm of Fillibuster and Loophole.
 He is overpaid and—for the most part—underworked, unlike his luckless assistants, who regularly have to work over the weekend as Richard saunters off to play golf with his clients.

 Quentin Crawley is a pupil barrister in 4 Lawn Buildings and all-around dogsbody.
 His grasp of law is slender at best and his appearances in court are inevitably fumbled.
 He lives in permanent terror of being found out and booted out of Chambers.

 Mr Sprocket is a client and endlessly unlucky litigant.
 He is invariably given terrible (and expensive) advice, usually resulting in a failed case and likely bankruptcy.

 Rachel is Richard's assistant solicitor.
 Like Helena she still retains some idealism and can dimly remember why she went into law in the first place.